johnlindquist/mcp-dev-server/API.md

 ### `start_shell_with_verification`

 Starts a background process with verification (pattern, timeout, retries).
+Rarely used, prefer `start_shell` unless the user explicitly uses the words "to verify that the shell has started".

 **Parameters:**